odevauchelle/pyFreeFem/documentation/triangle.md

 ## Build a [`triangle`](https://rufat.be/triangle/index.html) triangulation

-Let's triangulate a box with a river cutting through it:
+We want to triangulate a box with a river cutting through it.
+We can try with a regular Delaunay triangulation:

 ```python
 import triangle as tr